 He had tried to reason with them, and asked them to move.
 But they were having none of that.

 The travellers threatened his staff, and had been rude to his customers.
 They would only move if he paid them to go.

 This was one of his busiest weekends of the year and he was desperate to get them off.
 If they remained all weekend and disrupted his business then the future for his hard-working staff was at risk.

-We had a chat about the various methods of dealing with the issue and it was decided the quickest way of doing this was by Enforcement Bailiffs serving a common law eviction notice.
+We had a chat about the various methods of dealing with the issue and it was decided the quickest way of doing this was by Quality Bailiffs serving a common law eviction notice.

 We assembled a team and had this notice served before 4pm that day.

 The following day the travellers did not move so we sent the team over to carry out the eviction.

 After liaising with the local police the eviction was done and we had the site clear by noon on the Saturday, which enabled him to open again ready for Sunday.

 We had evicted the travellers (gypsies) from the Portsmouth Garden Centre car park in a very short time, allowing the landlord to continue trading.

 If you need Trespasser Eviction in Portsmouth then contact Quality Bailiffs.